 Tucked all the way at the end of Bellevue, Rough Point is easy to miss.
 All Newport K-12 students and their families are invited to visit Doris Duke’s eccentric home for a night of fun and exploration.
 The museum and grounds will be open for strolling.
 Lawn picnics and #camelgrams encouraged.
 All ages welcomed.

-Ages 18 and under are free, and adults admitted free if accompanied by a K-12 student.
+Ages 18 and under and teachers & school administrators admitted free, and adults admitted free if accompanied by a K-12 student.
 Otherwise, general admission is $10.